 If you find yourself with a baby in an oblique lie while you are in labor, you may have a chance to slip your baby head down.
 If you do, you can avoid a cesarean.

-Do the Pelvic Floor Release first, through 1-3 contractions on each side.
+Do the Sidelying Release first, through 1-3 contractions on each side.
 You must do the release on the left and on the right!
 See the article for more.

 Other useful information